benn-herrera/letterboxed_android/README.md

 -----
 Enter the letters of the puzzle sides in the text field and hit "Solve"

-* First use downloads a word list.
-Successive uses read the word list from local storage.
+* First time of use downloads and caches a dictionary to local storage.
+* Successive uses read the cached dictionary.
+*

 Sample Puzzles
 --------------